Nuro partners with Walmart to deliver groceries in Houston

 Nuro, a self-driving car company founded by two former Google employees, today announced a partnership with Walmart to deliver groceries to customers in Houston, Texas.
-This follows pilots in Scottsdale, Arizona that kicked off last August, first with a fleet of modified Toyota Priuses and then with Nuro’s custom R1 vehicle, and an existing delivery program with grocery giant Kroger in Houston.
+This follows pilots in Scottsdale, Arizona that kicked off last August, first with a fleet of modified Toyota Priuses and then with Nuro’s custom R2 vehicle, and an existing delivery program with grocery giant Kroger in Houston.

 Nuro says self-driving deliveries will initially be available to a select group of participants who have opted in to try the service.
 It will launch in the coming weeks, ahead of general availability sometime next year.